watem-sedem/watem-sedem/docs/input.rst

 stream velocity
 ***************

-As float32, only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Only WS = 0 <simple>` is set to 0.
+As float, only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Only WS = 0 <simple>` is set to 0.

 .. _alpha:

 alpha
 *****

-Alpha (as float32) is a calibration parameter of the CN-model.
+Alpha (as float) is a calibration parameter of the CN-model.
 It determines the relation between the runoff and the rainfall intensity.
 This parameter is only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Only WS <simple>` is set to 0.